umerzia-7001/umerzia-7001/README.md

-- 🔭 I’m currently working on Ios development and Deeplearning
+- 🔭 I’m currently working on computer vision ,Ios development and Deeplearning

--  I’m looking to collaborate on deeplearning or making Ios app
+-  I’m looking to collaborate on deeplearning or  Ios development.

 - 📫 How to reach me: [Linkedin](https://linkedin.com/in/muhammad-umer-zia)